acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 * A section page like `content/somepath/**/_index.md` will be rendered using `layouts/somepath/list.html`.
 * `layouts/_default/single.html` and `layouts/_default/list.html` are used if the others are missing.

-[^9]: Many other structures are possible, it's a matter of preference.
+[^9]: There are many other ways to organize templates.
+It's a matter of preference.
-  The one I chose to is the easiest to learn.

 ## Templates are `HTML` sprinkled with `{{...}}`